eazybytes/java/section_25/README.md

 ClassName::instanceMethodName
 ```

-Where:

-ClassName is the name of the class containing the instance method.
-instanceMethodName is the name of the instance method.
+where ClassName is the name of the class containing the instance method.instanceMethodName is the name of the instance method.

 ### Example
 Consider a simple example of sorting strings in alphabetical order using instance method reference: